Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Numerical Experiments

 the pressure field

 the vorticity field

 and the following boundary conditions

-For the purpose of this problem, we use a fully connected neural network architecture consisting of four hidden layers with 50 neurons and tangent hyperbolic activation functions.
+We use a fully connected neural network architecture consisting of four hidden layers with 50 neurons and tangent hyperbolic activation functions for this problem.
 We generate $N_{\Omega} = 2048$ collocation points from the interior part of the domain, $N_{\partial \Omega} = 512$ from each boundary face only once before training.
-We choose L-BFGS optimizer \cite{nocedal1980updating} with its default parameters and \emph{strong Wolfe} line search function that are built in PyTorch framework \cite{paszke2019pytorch}.
-We train our network for 10000 epochs.
+We choose L-BFGS optimizer \cite{nocedal1980updating} with its default parameters and \emph{strong Wolfe} line search function that is built in PyTorch framework \cite{paszke2019pytorch}.
+Finally, we train our network for 10000 epochs.

 Results from our numerical experiments are summarized in Figure~\ref{fig:proposed_stokes_vorticity_field}.
-Our model successfully learned the underlying solution accurately as shown in Figures~\ref{fig:proposed_stokes_vorticity_field}(b)-(c).
-Similarly, we observe great agreement of the predicted pressure with the exact pressure field as depicted in Figures~\ref{fig:proposed_stokes_vorticity_field}(e)-(f).
+Our model successfully learned the underlying solution accurately, as shown in Figures~\ref{fig:proposed_stokes_vorticity_field}(b)-(c).
+Similarly, we observe excellent agreement of the predicted pressure with the exact pressure field as depicted in Figures~\ref{fig:proposed_stokes_vorticity_field}(e)-(f).
 In addition, the predicted vorticity field from our model perfectly matches the exact vorticity field as illustrated in Figures~\ref{fig:proposed_stokes_vorticity_field}(g)-(h)-(i) Next, we conduct a benchmark numerical experiment using the incompressible Navier-Stokes Equation.